 Why me & daddy decided that NOW was the time for Max…

 Firstly, I will say that it will vary between kids.
 Some are ready by the age of one, others are still needing the security of a cot when they’re three.
 For us, 2 and a half has been the magic age.

 He’s a really active sleeper and we’re no stranger to thuds in the night from him basically break-dancing in his sleep, but recently, we noticed that he was moving less and sleeping in ‘normal’ positions.
 Tick box.

-Also, within the past month or so, Max has become OBSESSED with beds; he loves nothing more than climbing into the master bed, or the spare bed, but he didn’t seem to enjoy being closed into his cot as much, which made us think that he was telling us (in his own way as he doesn’t speak much yet) that it was time for a bed.
+Also, within the previous month or so, Max had become OBSESSED with beds; he loves nothing more than climbing into the master bed, or the spare bed, but he didn’t seem to enjoy being closed into his cot as much, which made us think that he was telling us (in his own way as he doesn’t speak much yet) that it was time for his own bed.

 Bear in mind, though, that all kids are different!
 Be prepared for the worst, but hope for the best.